mblayman/mattlayman.com/content/understand-django/2020-04-02-templates-user-interfaces.md

 We're going to see:

 * The `Form` class that Django uses to handle form data in Python
-* Controling what fields are in forms
+* Controlling what fields are in forms
 * How forms are rendered to users by Django
 * How to do form validation